 How is heartburn treated?

-Over-the-counter (OTC) antacids and acid blockers are the most common medicines used to relieve heartburn.
+Over-the-counter (OTC) antacids and acid blockers are the most commonly used medicines for treating heartburn.
 Along with diet and lifestyle changes, they can help relieve the symptoms of occasional heartburn.

 If your heartburn is not relieved with OTC antacids or acid blockers, talk to your doctor.
-You may have gastroesophageal reflux disease (GERD) or another condition which may need different treatment.
+You may have gastroesophageal reflux disease (GERD) or another condition that may need different treatment.

 Take antacids as directed by your doctor or by the directions on the package.
 For ulcers, take the medicine for as long as your doctor tells you.
 If you use tablets, chew them well before swallowing for faster relief.

-Some antacids contain magnesium or sodium bicarbonate, which may have a laxative effect.
-Never take antacids if you have any symptoms of appendicitis or bowel inflammation.
-Side effects to antacids may include:
+Some antacids contain magnesium or sodium bicarbonate, which can act like a laxative.
+Do not take antacids if you have any symptoms of appendicitis or bowel inflammation.
+Side effects of antacids may include:

 Serious side effects can occur with an overdose or overuse of antacids.